End Point Assessment (EPA)

 Surrey South Farnham SCITT (SSF) is an 'End Point Assessment Organisation' (EPAO) for the Postgraduate Teaching Apprenticeship (ST0490/AP01).

 Surrey South Farnham SCITT's EPAO service is independent to our provision of apprenticeship training.
 To ensure consistency and impartiality the EPA cannot be carried out by the training provider delivering the apprenticeship (in accordance with IFA regulations).
+The full document explaining EPA has been attached at the bottom of this page for your information.

 Before going forward for the end-point assessment, the apprentice must have: